On essential-selfadjointness of differential operators on closed manifolds: Lorentzian Laplacians on surfaces

-A similar result hold for more degenerated diffeomorphisms: we assume that $g$ admits a closed null-leave so that the Poincaré map is of the form $P={\rm Id}+ R $ where $R $ is exactly of order $k$ with $k\geq 2$.
-It is proved in \cite{Ta-73} (see Theorem 4) \begin{theo} Any such map is the time 1 flow of a vector field $V= A(y)\pa _y $ with $A\sim A_0 y^k$. \end{theo}
+A similar result hold for more degenerate diffeomorphisms: we assume that $g$ admits a closed null-leaf so that the Poincar\'e map is of the form $P(y)=y+ y^k R(y) $ where $R (0)\ne 0$ and $k\geq 2$.
+It is proved in \cite{Ta-73} (see Theorem 4) \begin{theo} Any such map is the flow at time 1 of a vector field $V= A(y)\pa _y $ with $A\sim A_0 y^k$. \end{theo}